Call reveals frantic effort to save Bode Miller's daughter

-LOS ANGELES (AP) — People are heard shouting and pleading for help in a 911 call as they desperately try to save Olympic skier Bode Miller's 19-month-old daughter from drowning in a backyard swimming pool in Southern California.
+A woman frantically asks an emergency dispatcher to coach her on how to perform CPR during a 911 call as she and others desperately struggle in vain to save the life of Olympic skier Bode Miller's 19-month-old daughter after the toddler fell into a swimming pool.

-Emeline Miller died at hospital Sunday, a day after being pulled from the pool in the upscale enclave of Coto de Caza.

 "Yes, hurry.
-HURRY," a woman shouts at the beginning of the 911 call released Tuesday.
+HURRY," the woman shouts at the beginning of the call released Tuesday.

 Asked by a male dispatcher what the emergency is, she tells him a 19-month-old girl fell into a backyard pool, is not breathing and has no pulse.